jasonkliu/LearningRuby/README.md

 `greedgame.rb`   - a sample program from the Ruby koans.
 See header of file.

+`ordinal.rb`     - a program to display the ordinal version of a number.

 `pokemon/`       - a class describing different pokemon.
 See pokemon/POKEMON.md.